Jeetkavaiya/Heart-Disease-Classification/README.md

 ## Results
 This includes confusion matrices, classification reports, and ROC curves for each model.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Jeetkavaiya/Heart-Disease-Classification/blob/main/LICENSE) file for details.

 ## Acknowledgments
 This project uses the following resources: